mohammedsaqlainattar/Serious-SQL-Apprenticeship/Data Exploration/Data Exploration.md

 LIMIT 10;
 ```

--   Finally, let’s run that same  ==`COUNT`==  on this deduplicated temp table to confirm it did the right thing!
+-   Finally, let’s run that same  `COUNT`  on this deduplicated temp table to confirm it did the right thing!
 ```sql
 SELECT COUNT(*)
 FROM deduplicated_user_logs;